mvonderlieth/RepData_PeerAssessment1/PA1_template.md

 Calculate and report the number of NAs, replace them with a mean of the steps per interval, and plot a histogram as in question 1.

 In answer to the question of does this make a difference and does it make an impact, after reviewing both plots, it does make a bit of difference of course since there are now values for the missing 2000 or so NA's.

-But the impact does not seem that significant because of the percentage is NA's medium to small, and there are many observations where the number of steps is 0, so any mean derived from that will have little impact across the whole range, noting that it did seem to even out the lower ranges around 0!
+It did reduce the number associate with less the 500 stepes per day and did increase the number of steps in the 10,000 to 11,000 steps per day.
+And so it did bring the mean closer to the median, but it still would have been nicer to have had real values.

 ```r